LAS VEGAS (AP) - The rollout of Toyota's new Prius comes at an inauspicious time for gas-sipping vehicles.

 LAS VEGAS (AP) — The rollout of Toyota's new Prius comes at an inauspicious time for gas-sipping vehicles.

-The Japanese automaker plans to roll out a sleeker version of the car that runs on gas and electricity at a glitzy event Tuesday night in Las Vegas.
-But gas prices nationwide were at $2.39 per gallon Thursday, the lowest level in since 2004, and analysts expect more declines now that summer driving season has ended.
-South Carolina prices are under $2 per gallon according to AAA, and four other states at $2.10 or lower.
+The Japanese automaker plans to introduce a sleeker version of the car that runs on gas and electricity at a glitzy event Tuesday night in Las Vegas.
+But gas prices are at their lowest level in more than a decade and are expected to head even lower.

-Spy photos of the 2016 Prius show that it's sleeker and sportier than the current version.
-It almost certainly will get better mileage than the 2015 version, which gets 50 miles per gallon in combined city-highway driving.
-The sportier look could also come with a better ride and crisper handling.
+Spy photos of the 2016 Prius show that it's sportier than the current version.
+It almost certainly will boast better mileage than the 2015, which gets 50 miles per gallon in combined city-highway driving.

 Prius sales fell from their peak of nearly 237,000 in 2012 to just over 207,000 last year.
 Through August they're down 17 percent.